zachvalenta/jvns.ca/content/post/2018-01-26-spy-container.markdown

 7f1d45d7b000-7f1d45d7f000 rw-p 001fa000 00:14 13648                      /usr/lib/libruby-1.9.1.so.1.9.1
 ```

-I need the addresses of both those binaries (easy! just look at `/proc/17474/maps`, done!) as well
+I need the addresses both those binaries are mapped to in the process's memory (easy! just look at
-as their contents.
+`/proc/17474/maps`, done) as well as their contents.

-Getting their contents is where we run into a problem! `/usr/bin/ruby1.9.1` is not a file on my
+Getting their contents is where we run into a problem. `/usr/bin/ruby1.9.1` is not a file on my
 host's filesystem.
 I'm running Ubuntu 16.04, the container is running Ubuntu 14.04, they have
 different system Ruby versions.